 This nation in 1900 of 76 million people was the most industrialized nation in the world linked together by a network of nearly 200,000 miles of steam railroad with an additional 14,000 miles of electric railways, consisting of both streetcar and light-rail lines.
 See Steam Railroad Mileage and Electric Railway Mileage.

 But there was also an extensive system of mostly dirt roads totalling about 2 million miles, about 10 times the length of the railroads.
 See roads1900 name="The Roads in 1900">.
 The traffic density on these roads was, on average, much less than on the railroads, but since the road system was much longer, there may have been roughly as much travel on the roads as on the railroads.
-On roads people walked and sometimes rode bicycles and horses.
+On roads people walked and sometimes rode on bicycles and horses.
 Horses, mules, and sometimes oxen pulled a wide variety of vehicles carrying people and/or freight.

-There was no radio, television, or computers but communication took place by the printed, written, and spoken word sometimes using the telegraph and the newer telephone for rapid transmission of information.
+There was no radio, television, computers, or internet but communication took place by the printed, written, and spoken word sometimes using the telegraph and the newer telephone for rapid transmission of information.
 The telegraph was often the only way to communicate rapidly over long distances due to lack of electronics to amplify voice over long telephone lines.
 Since long distance telegrams and telephone use was very expensive, usually only the most important information got transmitted fast.
 Photography (black and white) also communicated events.